Difference Between LPN and RN

 RN is also a type of nurse that requires advanced educational qualifications.
 They can be a part of the doctor’s team and can also work independently.

-They have to perform major or serious functions, for example, they can be part of major surgeries, and they can prescribe medications, etc., they can hire assistance for helping.
+They have to perform major or serious functions; for example, they can be part of major surgeries, they can prescribe medications, etc., and they can hire assistance to help.

-They are high in demand and are paid a good amount of salary that is usually higher than the other profession/nurses such as LPN.
+They are in high demand and are paid a good amount of salary that is higher than the other professions/nurses, such as LPNs.

 Comparison Table